mongodb/docs/source/server-status.rst

 The :command:`serverStatus` outputs a collection of data that you can use to diagnose and assess the performance of your MongoDB instance.
-This reference catalogs each datum
+This reference catalogs each datum included in the output of this command.

 Basic Information
 -----------------